MattHandzel/SmartHeatedJacket/README.md

 # SmartHeatedJacket

 Smart heated jacket that can be controlled from a mobile app.
+Final project for CS 437: Wireless Internet of Things.

 ### Directory Structure